-The MSE Recovery Fund is a five-year USD 20 million initiative under the Young Africa Works programme, established in partnership with the Mastercard Foundation and Financial Sector Deepening Uganda with an aim to jumpstart the economic livelihoods of entrepreneurs to secure and create job opportunities for young women and men in Uganda.
+The MSE Recovery Fund is a five-year USD 20 million initiative under the Young Africa Works strategy, established in partnership with the Mastercard Foundation and Financial Sector Deepening Uganda with an aim to jumpstart the economic livelihoods of entrepreneurs to secure and create job opportunities for young women and men in Uganda.

-Objectives of the MSE Recovery Fund:
+Objectives of the MSE Recovery Fund

 - To facilitate access to finance directly to 50,000 MSEs (70% women and young people) through 25 Tier III and Tier IV financial institutions.
 This fund will aim to protect at least 100,000 jobs at risk and cause a multiplier effect in credit extended to MSEs over five years.